Prediabetes. Is it Possible to Reverse it?

 There are 4 main tests that can diagnose prediabetes and type 2 diabetes.

-- The HbA1c test, also known as glycated haemoglobin test, measures the average blood sugar (glucose) level over the past 3 months.
+- The HbA1c test, also known as the glycated hemoglobin test, measures the average blood sugar (glucose) level over the past 3 months.
 It gives an indication of how much sugar has been in the red blood cells.
 A result between 5.7 and 6.4% suggests prediabetes.
 A level of 6.5% signals that diabetes is present.

 - Fasting blood sugar (serum glucose).
 It measures blood sugar levels in the morning, before eating or drinking anything for breakfast.